Snakes: Queensland Identification

 Its colours range from black to dark grey with white/cream spots.
 It can also be a relatively light colour, depending on the individual.
 The belly of the snake is either blue or blue-grey.

-Spotted python (Antaresia maculosa)
+Spotted Python (Antaresia maculosa)

 Otherwise known as the Eastern Children’s Python, it is a popular pet snake in Australia and across the world.
 They are a non-venomous species that prefer to eat bats, and so are often found near caves where they climb the walls and hang off the top of the cave.